 Part of the reason behind the increased spending on pet care is the rise in the number of households that have a pet.
-The number has risen steadily to the point that 62% of American households now own at least one pet.
-However, the rise in pet ownership does not tell the whole story.
-Costs are spiraling and the ASPCA estimates that the annual cost of owning a dog averages as much as $1,843.
+The number has risen steadily to the point that 68% of American households now own at least one pet.
+It’s no wonder why when there’s a dog that’s ideal for every type of household, from dog breeds for seniors to those suitable for families with children.

 In this guide, we will delve into why pet healthcare costs are so high and breakdown where the spend is going.
 We will also look at the types of pets that cost owners the most on healthcare and those that cost the least.
 In doing so, we will identify common ailments associated with different breeds, the associated treatments, and what they cost on average.

 We have included the following sections in our guide:

 - Pets with Most and Least Health Problems

 - Pet Healthcare Financial Options

 Read on to learn all about the state of pet healthcare in 2020.

 With pet health costs spiraling, the question is why.
 Before answering, it is worth pointing out that, in spite of the economic recession that hit in 2008, spending on pet health continued to increase.
 Indeed, a 2011 study found that 68% of dog owners said that they would maintain spending on pet health regardless of any downturn in the economy.
 To put this statistic in perspective, spending on Mother’s day declined by 10% when the economy slowed down leading some observers to question whether dogs had become more recession-proof than mothers.